likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 88b10f4aabd7        10.0.0.10:5000/rhceph/rhceph-3-rhel7:latest   "/entrypoint.sh"    2 minutes ago       Up 2 minutes                            ceph-rgw-cepha
 ```

-We should now have 3 new dc1 pools that have been created by Rados during the startup of the service:
+We should now have 3 new DC1 pools that have been created by RGW during the startup of the service:
 ```
 [root@bastion ceph-ansible]# ceph --cluster dc1 osd lspools 1 .rgw.root,2 dc1.rgw.control,3 dc1.rgw.meta,4 dc1.rgw.log,